YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 > Contributors: Yida TAO, Sicen LIU, Dingyuan XUE

 The advance in E-commerce has made online-shopping a pervasive and convenient daily experience.
 Customers could browse different online stores, each of which provides a list of products for customers to buy.
-In this question, you'll build three classes, `Product`, `Store`, and `Customer`, according to the requirements below, to implement the online shopping process.
-Note that to implement the required functionality, you are free to add variables and methods that are not mentioned in this document, but remember never change the names, keywords and parameters of any variables or methods that we have specified.
+In this question, you'll build three classes, `Product`, `Store`, and `Customer`, to implement the online shopping process.
+See below for detailed requirements.
+Note that to implement the required functionality, you are free to add variables and methods that are not mentioned in this document; however, please **DO NOT** change the definitions of the existing variables and methods that we have specified in this document.

 ### 2.1 Product
 #### Attributes